Anna Loney – Location #7

 Artist Statement

-Many of my interests find their way into the work I make.
+Things I’ve learned make their way into the work I make.
 Notice the hammer marks on a bracelet, or the satisfaction of a clasp which cleverly and securely holds something fast.
 Surfaces and functionality matter.

 Symbols; a cross, heart, letter, treble clef, a star or moon – are inherently imbued with meaning.
 Can I make these in a way that lends interest, that reflects my vision?

 I have many ideas.
 I get to indulge in seeing what turns up.
 It’s a challenge, not easy.
 Sometimes I plan, make drawings, design in advance.
 Other times I let my work wander.
 Nothing is fail-safe.
 Sometimes I go through my “failures” pile and try to realize something better, something redeemed from my scrap heap.
-Mostly, only do I share my successes with the public.